dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 H_a: \text{Proportion of overweight people in Wisconsin is}\neq~0.3
 $$

-Well, to get evidence to reject the null hypothesis, we collect a sample and measure the proportion of people that is overweight.
+Well, to get evidence to reject the null hypothesis, we collect a sample and measure the proportion of people who are overweight.
 Say, that comes out to be $0.32$.
 Does that mean we should reject the null hypothesis?
-Obivously not, because that small deviation can happen by random chance.
+Obviously not, because that small deviation can happen by random chance.
 We need some really extreme evidence to reject the null hypothesis.
 This is where things become fuzzy and subjective.
 We need to quantify exactly what evidence would convince us to reject the null hypothesis.

 **One-tailed vs Two-tailed test:**